Skip to main content

 User Experience

-Nofollow links function normally for users while helping you optimize your site's SEO architecture.
+Nofollow links function normally for users who click them while helping you optimize your site's SEO architecture behind the scenes.

-Add nofollow to links pointing to login, registration, and account management pages to prevent search engines from indexing private areas.
+Adding nofollow to links pointing to login, registration, and account management pages can discourage search engines from following those links, though for reliable exclusion from indexing, use robots.txt or noindex directives.

 Nofollow Decision Framework